 Underwriting

-APR is stated as annual percentage rate.
-Gesa Credit Union will finance a fixed-rate, one-time loan advance using the equity in a member’s primary residence as collateral for the loan.
-The property must be located in Washington, Oregon and Idaho: Borrower will pay $395.00 lender fee and the credit union will pay all closing costs unless a full appraisal is required or there are fees outside of normal circumstances.
-Typical appraisal costs range from $600-$1,200.
-Minimum loan amount is $20,000.
-Maximum loan amount is $250,000.00.
-APR ranges from 8% up to 11.25%.
-The quoted APR ranges are accurate as of 4/27/2023 and are subject to change.
+Rates as low as .
+The quoted ranges are accurate as of and are subject to change.
 All rates and terms offered are dependent on credit qualification, are subject to loan to value guidelines, and are subject to change.
 You must be a Gesa Credit Union Member and not all applicants will qualify.
 Contact Gesa Credit Union for full program details.

-*All loans subject to approval.
-APR is stated as annual percentage rate.
-Gesa will finance a line of credit using the equity in a member’s primary residence, investment property or vacation home as collateral for the loan.
-The property must be located in Washington, Oregon and Idaho.
-The APR is based on Prime rate as published in the Wall Street Journal plus a margin of 1.00 % to 7.00 %.
-APR can be adjusted quarterly with a floor of 3.95% and a maximum of 18%.
+The APR is based on Prime rate as published in the Wall Street Journal plus a margin of 0.00% to 7.00%.
+APR can be adjusted quarterly with a floor of 3.95% – and a ceiling of .
 Minimum loan amount is $10,000.
-Maximum loan amount is $250,000.
-Gesa will lend up to 90% of the value on a member’s primary residence (75% on manufactured homes and investment properties), minus any existing mortgages or liens.
+Maximum loan amount is $500,000.
+Gesa will lend up to 90% of the value on a member’s primary residence (75% on manufactured homes and 70% investment properties), minus any existing mortgages or liens.
 The loan has a 10 year draw period followed by a 15 year repayment period.
 The variable monthly payment during the draw period will be a minimum of $75.00 or an interest only payment (whichever is greater) based on the balance of the loan when the cycles ends each month.
+During the 15 year repayment period, the payment will be a variable and the payment of principal and interest to pay the balance owing at the end of the draw period in full on an amortized 15 year term.

 Other Loan Services